Overview

 A. Commodity Pool Operator Affiliation

-Freestone Investments LLC (“Freestone Investments”), our affiliate and general partner of several
+Freestone Investments LLC (“Freestone Investments”), our affiliate and general partner of

-employees of ours.
+Investments are also employees of ours.

 B. Material Relationships or Arrangements with Industry Participants

-Freestone Investments, our affiliate and the direct or indirect ultimate general partner of the private
+Freestone Investments, our affiliate and the direct or indirect ultimate general partner of the

-from the private funds and has the power to determine who will serve as the investment manager to
+allocation from the private funds and has the power

-the private funds.
-Because of the forgoing, Freestone Investments may be considered to be acting
+investment manager to the private funds.
+Because of the forgoing, Freestone Investments could

-as an investment adviser.
-To the extent that is true, Freestone Investments and we collectively
+be considered to be acting as an investment adviser.
+To the extent that is true, Freestone

-conduct a single advisory business.
-Accordingly, Freestone Investments is registered with the SEC
+Investments and we collectively conduct a single advisory business.
+Accordingly, Freestone

-as an investment adviser through our filing of a joint Form ADV, in which Freestone Investments is
+Investments is registered with the SEC as an investment adviser through our filing of a joint Form

-indicated as a “relying adviser.”
-We have disclosed in the Miscellaneous Section of Schedule D and
+ADV, in which Freestone Investments is indicated as a “relying adviser.”
+We have disclosed in the

-Schedule R of Part 1A of our Form ADV that Freestone Investments and we are together filing a
+Miscellaneous Section of Schedule D and Schedule R of Part 1A of our Form ADV that Freestone

 As discussed above, our affiliate, Freestone Investments, is the direct or indirect ultimate general